 Constraint Cube has no influence on Classes 0% and 100%.
-If a test pair cube has a non-empty subset of functional instances, then there must also be a non-empty subset of that subset which is a cube, so no pair can move to Class 0% from a different class due to Constraint Cube.
+If a TP cube has a non-empty subset of functional instances, then there must also be a non-empty subset of that subset which is a cube, so no pair can move to Class 0% from a different class due to Constraint Cube.
 If all of the instances of a cube are functional, then the cube determined by FUJISAN is just the original cube itself and it still belongs to Class 100%.
 For other classes, a shift from high-probability to low-probability classes can be observed.
 Hence, the need to represent data in a format which encoding algorithms can read makes the overtesting problem more severe, although the extent is limited.

-Table 3 illustrates the consequences of enforcing Constraint RS (reachable state) assuming the all-0 state as the initial state.
-Column 2 (|RS|) shows the percental fraction of reachable states compared to all states.
+Table 3 illustrates the consequences of enforcing Constraint \mathbf{RS} (reachable state) assuming the all-0 state as the initial state.
+Column 2 ($|\mathbf{RS}|$) shows the percental fraction of reachable states compared to all states.
 The implications are significant if that fraction is low.
-The second-last row shows the changes aggregated over all circuits for which
+The second-last row shows the changes aggregated over all circuits for which reachable states could be calculated.
+The last row shows aggregated data if Constraints \mathbf{RS} and \mathbf{Cube} are considered simultaneously.
+The additional influence of Constraint \mathbf{Cube} appears to be limited.